toddway/FeedRead/README.md

 [j2objc](https://github.com/google/j2objc) is used to translate the project's [core](core) Java module and it's unit tests into Objective-C.

-The feature set is intentionally contrived as a proof of concept.
+The features are intentionally contrived for proof of concept.
 Here is the central user story:

     As a mobile user I want to provide an RSS URL and see a list of the articles.